Engineering Physics Undergraduate Program

 A course on special topics in engineering physics, given as the need arises.
 Course may be repeated for different topics.
 Each section may have additional prerequisites to be determined by the instructor.
 LEC.

 This course is for students seeking Departmental Honors in Astronomy, Engineering Physics, or Physics to fulfill the undergraduate research requirement.
 At the completion of the required four hours of total enrollment, a written and oral report of the research is required.
-(Same as PHSX 501.)
-Prerequisite: Junior/Senior standing in Astronomy, Engineering Physics, or Physics.
+(Same as ASTR 501 and PHSX 501.)
+Prerequisite: Junior/Senior standing in Astronomy, Engineering Physics, or Physics, or permission of instructor.
 IND.

 This course is for students seeking to fulfill the undergraduate research requirement.
 Students are expected to participate in some area of ongoing research in the department, chosen with the help of their advisor.
 At the end of the term, students will present their results in a seminar to other students and faculty.
 (Same as ASTR 503 and PHSX 503.)
 Prerequisite: Junior/Senior standing in Astronomy, Engineering Physics, or Physics, or permission of instructor.
 IND.